ethereum/snake-charmers-tactical-manual/documentation.md

 #### `literalinclude` code examples

-Sometimes, writing code examples using only the `.. doctest::` directive can feel a bit limiting and effecively clash with other desired properties of the example (e.g. order, brevity).
+Sometimes, writing code examples using only the `.. doctest::` directive can feel a bit limiting and effectively clash with other desired properties of the example (e.g. order, brevity).
 There's another effective way to guarantee examples in the documentation continue to work as the underlying software evolves.